tobybellwood/lagoon/docs/logging/kibana-examples.md

 Ready to get started?
 Good!

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Make sure that you have selected your tenant before starting!
 You can do that by on the `Tenant` icon on the left-hand menu.
 Once you have selected your tenant, click on the `Discover` icon again to get started.
-{% endhint %}

 ## Router Logs